lightninglabs/loop/README.md

 - Paying to on-chain fallback addresses in the case of insufficient route liquidity

-Loop also allow offers an experimental testnet version of on-chain to off-chain swaps, called **Loop In**.
-This allows you to use on-chain funds to increase the local balance of a channel.
+We call our on-chain to off-chain swaps, a **Loop In**.
+This allows you to use on-chain funds to increase the local balance of a channel, effectively "refilling" an existing channel.

-Potential uses for Loop In:
+Potential uses for **Loop In**:

 - Refilling depleted channels with funds from cold-wallets or exchange withdrawals